Introduction to Competitive Tennis Player Nutrition and Diet

 The TAG International Tennis Academy Definitive Guide Series

-We hope you have found this article on a competitive tennis player’s nutrition informative and helpful.
+We hope you found this article on competitive tennis player nutrition informative and helpful.
 If so, please share it with your tennis playing family and friends.
-This article is part of the TAG Definitive Guide Series which encompasses the best tennis advice available on the internet.
-If you enjoyed this article, some other interesting tennis instruction articles you may like:
+This article is part of the TAG Definitive Guide Series, which covers the best tennis advice available online.

 - Best tips to a reliable Double Backhand by TAG Coach Israel Abarquez